kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

             storage: 100Mi
 ```

-The Service is responsible for the network identity The redisfiller app is for us to look at.
-You can open two terminals and run `$ kubectl logs -f redis-ss-X redisfiller` where X is 0 or 1.
-You can delete a pod and it will continue right where you left off.
-In addition you can delete the statefulset and the volume will stay and bind back when you apply the statefulset back.

 Looks a lot like *Deployment* but uses volumeClaimTemplate to claim a volume for each pod.
-We can try killing either of the pods and it continue where it left off.
+StatefulSets require a "Headless Service" to be responsible for the network identity.
+We define a "Headless Service" with `clusterIP: None` - this will instruct Kubernetes to not do proxying or load balancing and instead to allow access straight to the Pods.

+You can now open two terminals and run `$ kubectl logs -f redis-ss-X redisfiller` where X is 0 or 1.
+To confirm it's working we can delete a pod and it will restart and continue right where you left off.
+In addition we can delete the statefulset and the volume will stay and bind back when you apply the statefulset back.

 {% include_relative exercises/2_06.html %}